 Under normal circumstances, most of us spend more time with our colleagues than our friends and families, so it’s vital that we have good relationships with them; that we feel comfortable approaching them for help and providing them with honest and constructive feedback when needed.
 Not only that, but with an increasing amount of teams now spending less time together in the office, the need for us to keep communication high is vital to ensure that everyone is kept on the same page and that your team still feels like a team.

 Here are just some of the ways you can develop a great relationship with your team that’s built on communication, trust, and most importantly, friendship.

 Whether this is having a quick chat about the television shows you’re all watching or asking someone to take a task off your plate when your to-do list is fit to bursting, communicating effectively with your team is essential for building a great relationship with them.
-If everyone is comfortable enough to share any worries and concerns they have, ask for help when needed, and provide constructive feedback on each others’ work, they will be more willing to suggest more out-of-the-box ideas during brainstorming sessions (which may prove to be extremely fruitful) and work more efficiently as there will be less room for misunderstandings.
+If everyone is comfortable enough to share any worries and concerns they have, ask for help when needed, and provide constructive feedback on each others’ work, they will be more willing to suggest more out-of-the-box ideas during group brainstorming sessions (which may prove to be extremely fruitful) and work more efficiently as there will be less room for errors and misunderstandings.